DentalCare Logo

 Principle Two: The X-ray Source-to-Object Distance Should be as Long as Possible.

-The x-ray source-to-object distance refers to the distance between the focal spot and the object to be recorded.
+The x-ray source-to-object distance (Figure 3) refers to the distance between the focal spot and the object to be recorded.
 The use of a long open-ended position indicating device (PID or cone) will enable the x-ray photons to emerge in a straighter line, therefore, producing a more dimensionally accurate image.
 The straighter the x-ray photon line, the less divergent the x-ray beam.
 The resultant image will be a sharper, more accurate representation of the structures being radiographed and demonstrate less image magnification.

 image 03